 Come experience the world all in one day at the Plano International Festival!

-Haggard Park, downtown Plano 11 am – 5 pm (Free event!!)
+Haggard Park, Historic Downtown Plano 11 am – 5 pm (Free event!!)

 The Festival was conceived by the Plano City Council’s Multicultural Outreach Roundtable in 2005 to showcase and celebrate the many cultures represented by the people of Plano.
 It is designed to promote awareness of cultural diversity and facilitate communication between all cultural groups in the community.
 It also serves to advance Plano’s visibility and standing as an international city.

 Come learn some culture and more about other countries and enjoy this family-friendly event in downtown Plano!